What should you ask your doctor about vaginal cancer?

 - What kind of vaginal cancer do I have?

-- What is the stage of my cancer?
-What does the staging mean in my case?
+- What’s the stage of the cancer?
+What does this mean to me?

-- What side effects can I expect from my treatment?
+- What risks and side effects can I expect from treatment?

 - How long will it take me to recover from treatment?